 The Louisville Fire Department employs over 500 highly trained men and women.
 During an average year the department responds to a variety of calls for assistance, including medical emergencies.
 Besides fire engine and fire truck units the department has specialized teams for haz-mat, water rescue, high angle, trench, confined space and collapse.

 The Louisville Fire Department is not bound to the traditional roles of fire service organizations.
 We serve the community in many other ways than just traditional fire fighting based on the locations of our facilities and the talents and interests of our team members.
-For example, we have hosted a variety of events from the Mayor’s Firehouse Chats to serving as a facility for children’s birthday parties.
-Additionally, we partner with schools and youth groups to provide mentors and tutors.
+For example, we have hosted a variety of events from the Great Louisville Fire Drill, to Mayor’s Firehouse Chats, to partnering with schools and youth groups to provide mentors and tutors.

 The Louisville Fire Department is located in your neighborhood.
 Stop by and see what we can do for you.